NCAS-CMS/cf-python/docs/source/field_analysis.rst

-It is up to the user to ensure that the data instances are consistent in terms of size 1 dimensions (to satisfy the `numpy broadcasting rules`_), dimension order and dimension direction, and that the resulting data is compatible with the metadata of the field constuct which will contain it.
+It is up to the user to ensure that the data instances are consistent in terms of size 1 dimensions (to satisfy the `numpy broadcasting rules`_), dimension order and dimension direction, and that the resulting data is compatible with the metadata of the field construct which will contain it.
 Automatic units conversions are, however, still accounted for when combining the data instances.